73%

 If you want to know whether you're in the 73%, here's what a proper telecom bill audit looks for:

 - Rate benchmark: Is each service priced within the current market range for your service tier, region, and contract length?
-This requires external data — your carrier will never proactively tell you they could have charged you less.
+This requires outside data.
+Your carrier will never proactively tell you they could have charged you less.

 - Contract compliance: Does each invoice line item match the service description and price listed in your signed contract?
 Discrepancies are billing errors.
 Billing errors are refundable.